 - S.O.S.
 Racismo, Spain

-At the Partnership Event, UNITED delegates worked with other 40 other ‘changemakers’ from all over Europe.
-Apart from exchanging knowledge and practices, the partnership planned the upcoming events of the Voice4Migrants project.
-In the course of 2019, two large-scale events will be organised in Lithuania and Hungary, including a special methodology of Migrant Library; a training course will be organised for journalists in spring 2019; and a travelling exhibition and a series of journalistic experiments will be implemented by journalists all over Europe to challenge citizens about their perception towards migrants.
+At the Networking Conference, UNITED delegates worked with other ‘changemakers’ from all over Europe.
+Apart from exchanging knowledge and practices, the partnership planned the upcoming meetings of the Voice4Migrants project.
+In the course of 2019, two large-scale meetings will be organised in Lithuania and Hungary, including a special methodology of Migrant Library; a training course will be organised for journalists in spring 2019; and a travelling exhibition and a series of journalistic experiments will be implemented by journalists all over Europe to challenge citizens about their perception towards migrants.

-Implementation of the activities planned at this Partnership Event will happen in the course of 2019, stay tuned to receive more information in the following months!
+Implementation of the activities planned at this Networking Conference will happen in the course of 2019, stay tuned to receive more information in the following months!

 Until then, you can have a look at the after-video of the planning workshop in September 2018 here: